calebashleygraham/Calebs-Public-Notes-for-help/README.md

 this will be inculding a whole range of tools kind of like visual studio only for any part of programming which will be free for students https://www.jetbrains.com/

+this will be updated repo will be getting updated every weekend with new files and notes